share-secrets-safely/cli/README.md

  * [x] `vault remove` a resource
  * [x] `vault add` create sub-directories automatically
  * [ ] `vault add :secret` opens an editor if there is a tty and no input from stdin.
- * [ ] it must be possible to turn off any automation introduced above

 ### UX - The next iteration

-GPG is cryptic, and it's usually entirely unclear to the uniniciated user why encryption just didn't work.
+GPG is cryptic, and it's usually entirely unclear to the uninitiated user why encryption just didn't work.
 Right now, we are not much better than using `pass`.

 In this iteration, we want to achieve that for all major user journeys, **no